Lin Yi-hsiung: Afterwards

-Fang moved to the US with her eldest daughter in 1981; Lin Huan-chun learned piano, embraced Christianity, and married Rev. Joel Linton in 1998.
+Fang moved to the US with her eldest daughter in 1981; Lin Huan-chun learned piano, embraced Christianity, and married Christian reverend Joel Linton in 1998.
 She is now a renowned pianist and gospel singer in Taiwan.
 After returning to Taiwan in 1983, Fang was elected to the Legislative Yuan in December of that year.
 Chen Ding-nan stated the murder of Lin's mother and daughters also motivated him to start his political career.

 In August 1984, Lin left jail on parole.
 Desmond Tutu met with Lin during a visit to Taiwan in 2007, urging forgiveness and publicity for Lin's story.

 The Gikong or Yi-Kwang Presbyterian Church (義光長老教會) was erected on the site of the former Lin family residence off Hsinyi Road.
 A memorial service is held annually at the church on February 28.
 Gikong was founded to provide religious services and comfort for the families of dissidents affected by the Kaohsiung Incident, and later expanded its mission to all political victims.